-- Developing new communication strategies and action concepts.
+- Developing new communications strategies and action concepts.

 - Intensifying cooperation with marketing to adapt and redefine brands and services.

-- Make adjustments/revisions/relaunches of the brands and corporate website.
+- Making adjustments/revisions/relaunches of the brands and corporate website.

-- Adapt internal communication to the new situation.
+- Adapting internal communications to the new situation.

-- Adequately accompany the measures that can be implemented by the company itself.
+- Adequately accompanying the measures that can be implemented by the company itself.

-- Develop rapid response systems for communication in an uncertain time.
+- Developing rapid response systems for communications in an uncertain time.